 The ESTA validity expires before two years if:

 - A different passport is used to travel with than the one that was used to submit the ESTA application

 - The ESTA application form is incomplete or otherwise filled in incorrectly

 - Certain information in the filled in ESTA form is no longer up to date*

-- The traveler intends to stay in the United States for longer than 90 consecutive days
+- The traveller intends to stay in the USA for longer than 90 consecutive days

-- The traveler did not adhere to the requirements for traveling with an ESTA
+- The traveller did not adhere to the requirements for traveling with an ESTA

 * Check at the bottom of the page when an altered situation results in an invalid ESTA and in which cases the ESTA remains valid.

 Length of stay per trip: maximum of 90 consecutive days

 Within the validity period of two years, an unlimited number of trips to the USA can be made.
 Each individual stay in the USA can last a maximum of 90 days.
 The ESTA validity only applies when it is used for business or tourist purposes.
 This includes transits in the US, or visiting friends or family.